Vargodl/DVwords-WeekenStrung/README.md

 https://youtu.be/2_WJLp9frUE

-,,,and just one more thing,
+...and just one more thing,

 Paris is Not Inhospitable to Strangers but rather t'embrasse dans ses bras.
 ___